raspberrypilearning/grow-a-tree/en/step_2.md

 		change size by (-1) ::looks ::control
 	end
 ```
-Shrinking the tree by -1 is the player's punishment for moving too much!.
+Shrinking Tree sprite by -1 is the player's punishment for moving too much!.

 --- task ---
 + Test the game for future players by changing Tree sprite's size.